snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/browser-tracker-v3-reference/tracking-events/index.md

 | `utm_term`     | Campaign term(s) | Used for search marketing in particular, this field is used to identify the search terms that triggered the ad being displayed in the search results. |
 | `utm_content`  | Campaign content | Used either to differentiate similar content or two links in the same ad.
 (So that it is possible to identify which is generating more traffic.)      |

-The parameters are descibed in the [Google Analytics help page](https://support.google.com/analytics/answer/1033863).
+The parameters are described in the [Google Analytics help page](https://support.google.com/analytics/answer/1033863).
 Google also provides a [urlbuilder](https://support.google.com/analytics/answer/1033867?hl=en) which can be used to construct the URL incl. query parameters to use in your campaigns.

 ### Ad tracking methods

 This is part of the `@snowplow/browser-plugin-ad-tracking` plugin.
-You need to install it with your favourite package manager: `npm install @snowplow/browser-plugin-ad-tracking` and then initialize it:
+You need to install it with your favorite package manager: `npm install @snowplow/browser-plugin-ad-tracking` and then initialize it:

 ```javascript
 import { newTracker } from '@snowplow/browser-tracker';